digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/tutorials/advanced-topics/instrument-modeling/date-utilities.rst

 creating a series of time periods.
 A schedule can be used to represent different aspects of a financial instrument, for example:

-- payment periods, which define e.g. *when* a bond coupon or a swap payment should be paid
+- payment periods, which define *when* a bond coupon or a swap payment should be paid
-- calculation periods, which define e.g. *how* the interest amount is calculated
+- calculation periods, which define *how* the interest amount is calculated

-For example, let us define a periodic 3M schedule that rolls on the 30th of the month:
+The following example defines a periodic 3M (3-month) schedule that rolls on the 30th of the month:

 .. literalinclude:: ../../../src/test/daml/Daml/Finance/Util/Test/Date/Schedule.daml
   :language: daml
   :start-after: -- CREATE_PERIODIC_SCHEDULE_BEGIN
   :end-before: -- CREATE_PERIODIC_SCHEDULE_END

-Since there is one year between the start and the end date, we would expect this periodic schedule to correspond to four periods of 3M each:
+Because there is one year between the start date and the end date, this periodic schedule should correspond to four periods of 3M each:

 .. literalinclude:: ../../../src/test/daml/Daml/Finance/Util/Test/Date/Schedule.daml
   :language: daml
   :start-after: -- CREATE_EXPECTED_SCHEDULE_RESULT_BEGIN
   :end-before: -- CREATE_EXPECTED_SCHEDULE_RESULT_END

-Note that we distinguish between adjusted and unadjusted dates.
+Note the distinction between adjusted and unadjusted dates.
 The unadjusted date is the result of adding a specified time period to the start date of the previous schedule period.
+This date might fall on a non-business day.
+Apply a
+:ref:`BusinessDayAdjustment <type-daml-finance-interface-types-date-calendar-businessdayadjustment-93933>`,
-This can fall on a non-business day.
-By applying a :ref:`BusinessDayAdjustment <type-daml-finance-interface-types-date-calendar-businessdayadjustment-93933>`, we also get an adjusted date, which must fall on a business day.
+to get an adjusted date that falls on a business day.

-Now, let us roll out this schedule to get the specific start and end date for each period, and compare it to the expected result:
+Now you can roll out the schedule to get the specific start and end date for each period, and compare the schedule to the expected result:

 .. literalinclude:: ../../../src/test/daml/Daml/Finance/Util/Test/Date/Schedule.daml
   :language: daml
   :start-after: -- CREATE_SCHEDULE_BEGIN
   :end-before: -- CREATE_SCHEDULE_END

-An important aspect of schedules is the concept of *stub periods*.
-The above schedule only had regular 3M periods.
-However, if the sample schedule would start one month later:
+Schedules often use the concept of *stub periods*.
+The above schedule had only regular 3M periods.
+The following example reveals what happens if the schedule starts one month later:

 .. literalinclude:: ../../../src/test/daml/Daml/Finance/Util/Test/Date/Schedule.daml
   :language: daml